yomaq/nix-config/README.md

 * No more enabling/disabling custom modules by importing them/not importing them
 * All custom modules are joined together into a couple of Flake outputs, which are then **ALL** imported into the host in bulk.
 * Custom modules all have options and are disabled by default.
 They must be enabled with `config.yomaq.moduleName.enable = true`
 * Host modules (in [/modules/hosts](https://github.com/yomaq/nix-config/tree/main/modules)) that Nixos and Darwin can share are kept as identical as possible.
-Module options are shared identically between them in a `default.nix` file, while implementations that differ will be in `nixos.nix` or `darwin.nix` respectively.
-This helps to keep the host configuration for Nixos and Darwin to be as identical as possible.
+Module options are shared between them in a `default.nix` file, while config implementations that differ will be in `nixos.nix` or `darwin.nix` respectively.
 * All modules are automatically imported into their Flake Outputs without the need to manually list them all.
 You can simply drop in a new file in /modules/hosts or /modules/home-manager etc, and it will be automatically imported into the correct Flake Output.
 * User account flow is still a WIP.
 I haven't fully decided how I want them to work yet.